grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/06 ramping-arrival-rate.md

 ## When to use

-If you need your tests to not be affected by the system-under-test's performance, and would like to ramp the number of iterations up or down during specific periods of time.
+If you need your tests to not be affected by the system-under-test's performance, and want to ramp the number of iterations up or down during specific periods of time.

 <Blockquote mod="note" title="">